nccgroup/binja_sensei/README.md

 # binja_sensei
 Educational tools for Binary Ninja

 This plugin provides resources for beginners to learn reverse engineering using Binary Ninja.
-It acts as a wrapper around several other plugins, and provides examples that showcase the features of these plugins.
+It automatically installs several other plugins, and provides examples that showcase the features of these plugins.

 ## Setup
 Due to a [bug](https://github.com/Vector35/binaryninja-api/issues/740) (as of dev-1.0.794) in the way Binary Ninja handles repository management, all the plugins installed by Binja Sensei will be disabled.
 To fix this, after first installing Sensei, simply run the following snippet in the script console, then restart Binja.